Physician Early Retirement Plans

 So, what is a physician’s early retirement number?
 Thirty-three times your yearly expenses.

 What about the 4% Safe Withdrawal Rate?
-There is plenty written that the 4% rule no longer is true given high equity prices and low interest rates, but people who spout that line don’t understand how the 4% rule was derived.
-(And as an aside, often use Monte Carlo projections which do not favor early retirement.)
+Plenty has been written about the 4% rule no longer being true, given high equity prices and low interest rates, but people who spout that line don’t understand how the 4% rule was derived.
+(As an aside, they often use Monte Carlo projections, which do not favor early retirement.)

 I have done some modeling on the 3.33% Safe Withdrawal Rate for Early Retirement, and I’ll have you read that for background.

 The traditional 4% Safe Withdrawal Rate is fine for a traditional retirement.
-Smart physicians who want to oversave for early retirement will be more comfortable at 3 and change.
+Smart physicians who want to oversave for early retirement will be more comfortable at three and change.

 In summary, a physician’s early retirement number is 33x yearly expenses.